soukainasalmi/SET-Game/Notes.md

 -------------------------------------------------------------------------Grading----------------------------------------------------
----Minimum requirements (6 points)
+- [ ] Minimum requirements (6 points)
----The README.md file from the Other requerements section is filled with your data and included with your solution (0 points) DONE
+- [ ] The README.md file from the Other requerements section is filled with your data and included with your solution (0 points) DONE
----The game page is displayed (0 points) DONE
+- [ ] The game page is displayed (0 points) DONE
----A deck of 27 cards consists of cards using a permutation of the three card properties, the deck is printed onto the console (1 points) DONE
+- [ ] A deck of 27 cards consists of cards using a permutation of the three card properties, the deck is printed onto the console (1 points) DONE
----The first deal of 12 cards is displayed in a 3×4 arrangement (1 point) DONE
+- [ ] The first deal of 12 cards is displayed in a 3×4 arrangement (1 point) DONE
----Three cards can be selected (1 point) DONE
+- [ ] Three cards can be selected (1 point) DONE
----After selecting three cards, the program decides if the SET is correct or not (1 point) DONE
+- [ ] After selecting three cards, the program decides if the SET is correct or not (1 point) DONE
----After a correct SET, the three cards are discarded and three new cards are drawn (1 points) DONE
+- [ ] After a correct SET, the three cards are discarded and three new cards are drawn (1 points) DONE
----The game repeats until the deck runs out (0.5 points) DONE
+- [ ] The game repeats until the deck runs out (0.5 points) DONE
----If the deck is empty and there is no SET on the table, the game ends.
+- [ ] If the deck is empty and there is no SET on the table, the game ends.
 (0.5 points) NOT SURE
---------------------------------------------------Further points----------------------------------------------------------------
+-----------------------------------Further points----------------------------------------------------------------
----The rules are accessible from the starting page (0.5 points) DONE
+- [ ] The rules are accessible from the starting page (0.5 points) DONE
----The options are displayed on the starting page (0.5 points) DONE
+- [ ] The options are displayed on the starting page (0.5 points) DONE
----The name Of the players can be set, the number of fields matches the number of players, there is a default name for each player (0.5 points) DONE
+- [ ] The name Of the players can be set, the number of fields matches the number of players, there is a default name for each player (0.5 points) DONE
----The player who is declaring a SET can be selected (1 point) DONE
+- [ ] The player who is declaring a SET can be selected (1 point) DONE
----If playing a one-player game, the player is always selected (1 point) NOT SURE
+- [ ] If playing a one-player game, the player is always selected (1 point) NOT SURE
----When declaring a SET, a selected card can be unselected (1 point) DONE
+- [ ] When declaring a SET, a selected card can be unselected (1 point) DONE
----The timer of 10 seconds (during a player declaring a SET) works (1 point) DONE
+- [ ] The timer of 10 seconds (during a player declaring a SET) works (1 point) DONE
----Declaring a correct SET gives the player a point (0.5 points) DONE --Declaring an incorrect SET subtracts a point from the player (0.5 points) DONE
+- [ ] Declaring a correct SET gives the player a point (0.5 points) DONE
+- [ ] Declaring an incorrect SET subtracts a point from the player (0.5 points) DONE
----The selection of players is working properly (e.g. after declaring, the selection gets reset, a player declaring an incorrect SET is disabled unil next turn) (1 point) NOT SURE
+- [ ] The selection of players is working properly (e.g. after declaring, the selection gets reset, a player declaring an incorrect SET is disabled unil next turn) (1 point) NOT SURE
----The Is there a SET? button displays according to the settings and works properly (1 point) DONE
+- [ ] The Is there a SET? button displays according to the settings and works properly (1 point) DONE
----The Show me a SET button displays according to the settings and works properly (0.5 points) DONE
+- [ ] The Show me a SET button displays according to the settings and works properly (0.5 points) DONE
----The Plus three cards button displays according to the settings and works properly (1 points) DONE
+- [ ] The Plus three cards button displays according to the settings and works properly (1 points) DONE
----Drawing Plus three cards automatically when there's no SET works (1 point) NOT DONE
+- [ ] Drawing Plus three cards automatically when there's no SET works (1 point) NOT DONE
----The scores are displayed during and after a game DONE
+- [ ] The scores are displayed during and after a game DONE
----No major errors, no way to cause weird bugs (0.5 points) DONE
+- [ ] No major errors, no way to cause weird bugs (0.5 points) DONE
----Nice, well-designed interaface (1 point) IN PROGRESS
+- [ ] Nice, well-designed interaface (1 point) IN PROGRESS

 --------------------------------------------------------------------Bonus tasks (5 extra points)----------------------------------------------------------------------
-The difficulty can be selected (3 or 4 properties, 27 or 81 cards) (0.5 points) DONE
+- [ ]The difficulty can be selected (3 or 4 properties, 27 or 81 cards) (0.5 points) DONE
-The 4-property mode is playable (1 point) NOT SURE
+- [ ]The 4-property mode is playable (1 point) NOT SURE
-The scores are saved locally (0.5 points) NOT DONE
+- [ ]The scores are saved locally (0.5 points) NOT DONE
-The settings page displays the one-player three-property toplist (0.5 points) NOT DONE The settings page displays the one-player four-property toplist (0.5 points) NOT DONE The settings page displays the results of the last 10 multiplayer games (0.5 points) NOT DONE Rematch with the current players (1 point) NOT DONE Current and total scores displayed during and after the game (0.5 points) DONE
+- [ ]The settings page displays the one-player three-property toplist (0.5 points) NOT DONE
+- [ ]The settings page displays the one-player four-property toplist (0.5 points) NOT DONE
+- [ ]The settings page displays the results of the last 10 multiplayer games (0.5 points) NOT DONE
+- [ ]Rematch with the current players (1 point) NOT DONE
+- [ ]Current and total scores displayed during and after the game (0.5 points) DONE